Sirraide/clopts/README.md

 #### **Properties**
 * If the wrapped option is marked as required, then it is required to be present at least once.
+* `multiple<>` options cannot be overridable.
 * `multiple<>` should only ever be used with `flag`s and `option`s.
 * `multiple<func>` is currently invalid, as `func` options can already occur multiple times.
 * There can only be at most one `multiple<positional<>>` option.
 * `multiple<multiple<>>` is invalid.

+#### **Design Note: `multiple<>` and overridable options **
+`multiple<>` is similar to overridable, and both interact with `positional<>` options in an interesting manner.
+The difference between the former is that `multiple<>` captures *all* values that are passed, whereas overridable only holds on to the last one.
+This is also why combining is not allowed, as it doesn’t make sense (both retaining all and only the last one obviously doesn’t work).

+Furthermore, `positional<>` options can be `multiple<>`, but not overridable.
+This is currently more of a design choice than a necessary restriction: An overridable positional option would have to act identically to a `multiple<positional<>>` option in that it would gobble up any positional arguments that are passed.
+This means we’d also have to check that there isn’t both a `multiple<positional<>>` and an overridable positional option, because it’s not clear which one would take precedence.
+Imo, there also isn’t much of a use case for an overridable `positional<>` option that you can’t just use a `multiple<positional<>>` option for, but if anyone has one, feel free to open an issue.

 ### Option Type: `stop_parsing<>`
 This option is used to indicate that the parser should stop processing options when it is encountered.
 It takes